ii7102/DragonHack2024/README.md

 7. [Acknowledgements](#acknowledgements)

 ## Installation
-To install Wordle ProMax, follow these steps:
+To install Wordle Assistant, follow these steps:

 1. Clone the repository.
 2. Install dependencies with `npm install`.